abibou1/video-summarizer/README.md

 **Required:**
 - `YOUTUBE_API_KEY` – provided key for the YouTube Data API
 - `YOUTUBE_CHANNEL_HANDLE` – channel handle such as `@anyYoutubeChannel`
-- `OPENAI_API_KEY` – OpenAI API key with Whisper access (required for transcription fallback when YouTube transcripts are unavailable)
+- `OPENAI_API_KEY` – OpenAI API key with Whisper access (required only as a last-resort fallback when YouTube transcripts are completely unavailable)

 **Required when email summaries are enabled:**
 - `HF_TOKEN` – Hugging Face access token (required for Llama model access when `EMAIL_SUMMARIES_ENABLED=true`)